ALL YOU NEED TO KNOW TO …NEGOTIATE YOUR LEASE

 ALL YOU NEED TO KNOW ABOUT… INVENTORY CHECK IN

 Welcome Home London will attend the Inventory Check In on your behalf.
-We secure your best interest and if necessary, we will require additional repair works to be done by the Landlord and will follow up and check before you move in.
+If necessary, we will require additional repair works to be done by the Landlord and we will follow up before you move in.
 This support is part of our services and won’t be charged as an additional fee.